aifoundry-org/rspec-llama/README.md

 ## Features

-- **Model Configurations**: Easily set up configurations for different AI models like OpenAI, Llama, and Ollama.
+- **Model Configurations**: Easily set up and customize configurations for various AI models like OpenAI, Llama, and Ollama.
+Configure models with parameters such as temperature, token limits, and stop sequences.
-- **Model Runners**: Execute model interactions and capture responses seamlessly.
+- **Model Runners**: Seamlessly run AI models using predefined configurations, allowing you to execute prompts and capture their outputs in a simple and consistent way.
-- **Comprehensive Assertions**: Validate model outputs against expected patterns using a variety of assertion types.
+- **Comprehensive Assertions**: Validate model outputs against expected results using advanced matchers, such as `match`, `match_all`, `match_any`, and `match_none`, to ensure your models behave as expected in different scenarios.
+- **RSpec Integration**: Fully integrated with RSpec, enabling AI model testing to fit naturally into your existing test suite.

 ## Installation